Angus Glover

 Angus Glover made his NBL debut with the Illawarra Hawks at 18 years of age.
 He scored seven points in his first game.

-Angus Glover joined the Illawarra Hawks as a development player in 2016, signing with his hometown team.
+Angus Glover joined Illawarra as a development player in 2016, signing with his hometown team.
 The Hawks faced a challenging season start, losing star Kevin Lisch to their NSW rivals Sydney, who offered Lisch a lucrative contract beyond the Hawks’ financial reach.
 Veteran Kirk Penney also departed to rejoin the New Zealand Breakers.

 To strengthen the roster, Head Coach Rob Beveridge quickly signed former Townsville Crocodiles standouts Mitch Norton and Nick Kay, who were highly sought-after by other NBL teams following Townsville’s dissolution after the 2015/16 season.
 Both players turned down higher financial offers, opting to play under Beveridge on two-year deals, following the recommendation of former Crocs coach Shawn Dennis.